igorkll/SComputers_docs/Mod/SComputers [Fork]/USER/Docs/SComputers/Info.md

 if set to true, the screen will not be updated for those people who do not look at it. this should be set to true if skipping frames will not cause problems. if the screen is updated rarely and every frame is important, then you should set false.
-* display.setFrameCheck/display.getFrameCheck -
-default: true.
-if set to true, the display will compare the rendering table, and if they are the same, it will skip the rendering. this can optimize a lot of software, but if you do not cause unnecessary renderings, it is better to turn off this option.
 * display.setSkipAtLags/display.getSkipAtLags
 default: true.
 should I skip the rendering if the fps is lower than the one set by the user,